-The 28 Day "Follow The Darn Instructions" Nutrition 101 is really for everyone looking to achieve FAT LOSS.
+The GYIS Online PT is really for anyone looking to achieve FAT LOSS.
 We have found that people have the BEST success following these three areas.

-1. Nutrition - Putting the right amount of nourishment in your mouth day in and day out to help with results, energy, and health.

-2. Using a Journal - Tracking EVERYTHING you put in your mouth with MyFitnessPal.

-3. Supplementation - Filling in the voids and ensuring your body is getting the quality nutrition it needs on a daily basis to live optimally.
+- 1. Nutrition Putting the right amount of nourishment in your mouth day in and day out to help with results, energy, and health. - 2.
+Using a Journal Tracking EVERYTHING you put in your mouth with MyFitnessPal. - 3.
+Supplementation Filling in the voids and ensuring your body is getting the quality nutrition it needs on a daily basis to live optimally.

-We have put together the next few pages to give you what we have experienced personally, through research and also through actual Get You In Shape clients with years of WORK!
+We have put together the next few pages to give you what we have experienced personally, through research and through actual Get You In Shape clients with years of WORK!